 After Thanksgiving, my mother would always make turkey tetrazzini.
 She added, of course, cream as well as either white wine or sherry.
 Since I can’t use those things, here’s my version without all that fat or any alcohol.
 Feel free to use whatever pasta you have on hand.
 I used a tortiglioni made from buckwheat flour that a friend recommended but I usually use spaghetti which is the more traditional pasta used in this dish.

-- 8 ounces of pasta cooked al dente
+- 8 ounces of gluten-free pasta cooked al dente

 - 2 cups of mushroom soup (see recipe under Soups and Salads or follow directions below — you will need additional ingredients to make this mushroom sauce)